Chemical weapons watchdog chief says Aleppo gas attack disturbing

 The Syrian government has denied previous accusations it used chemical weapons during the five-year-old civil war.

-The inquiry also found that Islamic State militants have used sulphur mustard gas.
+The inquiry also found that Islamic State militants have used sulfur mustard gas.

 The report's findings set the stage for a Security Council showdown between the five veto-wielding powers, likely pitting Russia and China against the United States, Britain and France over how to respond.